From Florence to Siena: 4 Best Ways to Get There

-Tuscany's second-largest city is famous for its architecture - it's full of Renaissance palaces and medieval and Gothic churches.
-Siena is located just 85 kilometers away from Florence and makes for a perfect day trip thanks to the many trains, buses, and tours connecting the two cities.
+Tuscany's second-largest city is famous for its architecture.
+It's full of Renaissance palaces and medieval and Gothic churches.
+Siena is located just 85 kilometers away from Florence and makes for a perfect day trip.
+Getting from Florence to Siena is easy thanks to the many trains, buses, and tours connecting the two cities.

 Siena's historical center, Palazzo Pubblico, and Torre del Mangia are just some of the beautiful sights the city has to offer.
 Siena is also famous for the frescoes inside the Siena Cathedral's Piccolomini Library and the very walkable streets that make exploring the city on foot a fun adventure.

 Siena can easily be explored in one day if you plan your trip well.
 To help you with that, we've put together a list of the best ways to travel from Florence to Siena, regardless of your budget or your interests.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 If you only have one day to explore Siena, a Private Tour of Siena, Pisa, and San Gimignano from Florence will allow you to make the most of your trip.

 Rather than spend time planning connections, figuring out timetables, and switching transportation, you'll have the chance of your own transport taking you exactly where you want to go without delays.
 This special nine-hour tour starts at 8:30am, when your English-speaking private driver picks you up at your hotel in a luxury Mercedes vehicle.

 From there, you'll start a quick one-hour drive through the picturesque Tuscan countryside.
 Enjoy the very scenic view as you cross through green and picturesque towns and villages along the way.